minimaxa1/MN-1/README.md

 MN-1: Engineered for Listening.
 Built in Python.

-Channeling the spirit of Braun and retro HiFi gear from the past, the MN-1 is a minimal Python MP3 player for the discerning ear.
+Channelling the spirit of Braun and retro HiFi gear from the past, the MN-1 is a minimal Python MP3 player for the discerning ear.

 Experience music uncluttered, with a clean interface and integrated waveform display focusing on the listening experience, free from distractions, just beautiful sound.